edinsmajlagic/Machine-Learning/README.md

 In folder 'Logistic Regression' are projects where I use logistic regression for Machine learning to do classification predictions based on labeled data.

-In folder 'CSV Files' I will put all csv files which I used in projects so that you can download it
+In folder 'CSV Files' I will put all csv files which I used in projects so that you can download it.<br>

+Python libraries which I'm using :

+* Pandas
+* Numpy
+* Seaborn
+* scikit-learn